eclectic-kitty/notes/Final - Married in Mount Airy - Track-by-Track.md

 syrupy far away echoy electric guitar low muted acoustic guitar very close wordless backup vocals ramping up to target note (similar to distorted guitar)

+### Lyrical Thots
+Uncertain memory, time markers:
+- She doesn't remember what they drank or sang
+- Were married in the 60's
+- But the ad she remembers is from the 80's
+	- **Something** in the air (line from the ad, meant to be positive)
+	- But she's prefaced it with "strange" earlier in the song (foreboding)

 ### Lyrics
 I was married in Mount Airy